algorand/pyteal/docs/abi.rst

 * :code:`length`: an ABI :any:`abi.Uint16` type
 * :code:`width`: an ABI :any:`abi.Uint64` type
-* :code:`height`: a PyTeal expression type
+* :code:`height`: a PyTeal :any:`Expr` type

 Despite some inputs being ABI types, calling this subroutine works the same as usual, except the values for the ABI type arguments must be the appropriate ABI type.

-For example:
+The following example shows how to prepare the arguments for and call :code:`get_volume_of_rectangular_prism()`:

 .. code-block:: python

+    # This is a continuation of the previous example

     length = abi.Uint16()
     width = abi.Uint64()